 LED: None at all.
 LED light bulbs are instantly at full brightness.

 They are always too long and stick out above my lampshade!

 CFL: Again, with the latest designs, this need not happen.
-Many compact fluorescents are now so small that they are virtually the same size, or even smaller, than ordinary bulbs.
-If the bulb is visible, you can choose from one of the designs that use a decorative outer bulb to cover the fluorescent tubes.
+Many compact fluorescents are now so small that they are virtually the same size, or even smaller, than ordinary light bulbs.
+If the light bulb is visible, you can choose from one of the designs that use a decorative outer light bulb to cover the fluorescent tubes.

-LED: LED technology is much more compact than CFL and the bulbs nearly always identical in shape and size.
+LED: LED technology is much more compact than CFL and the light bulbs nearly always identical in shape and size.